bonitasoft/bonita-doc/md/configure-client-of-bonita-engine.md

-# Configure connection to Bonita BPM Engine
+# Configure connection to Bonita Engine

 If you want your application to use the engine API of a remote engine, your application (the *client*) must be configured to connect to the engine (the *server*)